techidaily/site-ai-video-translation/source/_posts/new-a-complete-guide-of-top-7-video-language-translators.md

 ![SubtitleBee](https://images.wondershare.com/virbo/article/top-9-choices-for-video-auto-translate-4.jpg)

-If you are looking for the fastest way to translate your videos into subtitles, then [SubtitleBee](https://subtitlebee.com/translate-subtitles-multiple-languages)might be the perfect solution for you.
+If you are looking for the fastest way to translate your videos into subtitles, then [SubtitleBee](https://subtitlebee.com/translate-subtitles-multiple-languages) might be the perfect solution for you.
 The tool aims to help you share any video in the world.
 Since it is powered by AI, it is versatile, customizable, and easy to use.

 The software provides you with unlimited translation, a simple UI, and the ability to export video subtitles in any language.
 The most interesting aspect of using SubtitleBee is that you can actually edit subtitles after they have been generated.